-Students dealing with personal challenges are encouraged to visit a Success Coach or the Dean of Student Services.
+Students dealing with personal challenges are encouraged to visit a Success Coach or the Dean of Students.
 Students may be referred for additional services.
-Students will bring concerns related to a variety of reasons including: inability to concentrate; family problems; relationship problems; sexuality issues; coping with loss; feelings of depression, anxiety, suicide; physical abuse; alcohol and drug abuse.
-BFIT places high priority on making available to students every opportunity possible for personal growth and satisfaction.
+Students should bring concerns related to a variety of reasons that might inhibit academic success.
+BFIT places high priority on making available to students every opportunity possible for personal and professional growth.